camunda/camunda-docs/docs/components/zeebe/technical-concepts/partitions.md

 ---
 id: partitions
 title: "Partitions"
+description: "In Zeebe, all data is organized into partitions.
+A partition is a persistent stream of process-related events."
 ---

 In Zeebe, all data is organized into **partitions**.
 A **partition** is a persistent stream of process-related events.